 - Sugar beet syrup

-If you see these sweeteners on a food label, remember that they are still sugar and should be eaten sparingly.
+If you see these sweeteners on a food label, remember that they’re still sugar and should be eaten sparingly.

-Bottom Line: Food manufacturers sometimes replace white table sugar with unrefined or "raw" sugar.
-This can make the product appear healthier, but unrefined sugar is still sugar.
+SUMMARY Food manufacturers sometimes replace white table sugar with unrefined products.
+While this can make the product appear healthier, unrefined sugar is still sugar.

-Certain foods, such as fruit, vegetables and dairy products, contain naturally occurring sugars.
-Unlike added sugar, these aren't really a health concern.
+Certain foods, such as fruits, vegetables, and dairy products, contain naturally occurring sugars.
+Unlike added sugar, these usually aren’t a health concern.

-This is because naturally occurring sugars are difficult to eat in large amounts.
-Additionally, eating whole foods that contain them provides other beneficial nutrients.
+This is because naturally occurring sugars are generally difficult to eat in large amounts.

-For example, a cup of milk contains 3 teaspoons (13 grams) of sugar.
-Yet you also get 8 grams of protein and around one-quarter of your daily requirements for calcium and vitamin D (11).
+For example, one cup (240 ml) of milk contains 3 teaspoons (13 grams) of sugar.
+Yet, you also get 8 grams of protein and around 25% of your daily requirements for calcium and vitamin D (11).

 The same size serving of Coke contains nearly twice the amount of sugar and no other nutrients (12).

-This makes it really tricky to identify how much sugar is found naturally in the food and how much is added.
+This makes it tricky to identify how much sugar is found naturally in your food and how much is added.

-It's not always easy to tell which products on the shelf are healthy and which are not.
+It's not always easy to tell which products on the shelf are healthy and which aren’t.

-The amount of sugar in each of these small servings might appear low when, in fact, most people would eat two or three times that amount in one serving.
+While the amount of sugar in each of these servings might be low, you would typically eat two or three times that amount in one sitting.

-If there are lots of servings for a small amount of food, you might mean end up eating more sugar than you had planned.
+If a small food item has multiple servings, you might end up eating more sugar than you intended.

-You might know that some of your favorite brands of foods are quite low in sugar.
+You might know that some of your favorite brands of food are low in sugar.

-However, food manufacturers sometimes piggyback on an established brand and release a new version that contains way more sugar.
+However, manufacturers sometimes piggyback on an established brand by releasing a new version that packs far more sugar.

-This is quite common with breakfast cereals, where a whole-grain cereal that's low in sugar may appear with added flavors or different ingredients.
+This practice is quite common with breakfast cereals.
+For example, a whole-grain cereal that's low in sugar may appear in newfangled packaging with added flavors or different ingredients.

 This can confuse people who assume that the new version is just as healthy as their usual choice.